New Haven, CT

 Photo: Amir Sulaiman

 Project Black Plague

-Mikaal Sulaiman is a writer, director, sound designer, and composer who works across film, TV, and theater.Artist Bio
+Mikaal Sulaiman is a Tony Award-nominated multi-disciplinary artist who works as a sound designer, composer, writer, and director interchangeably across theatre, film, tv, and podcasts.Artist Bio

 Project Black Plague is a sound performance, experienced as a clandestine presentation created for headphones about race and death, moving beyond lament to intellectually confound a radical new understanding of being Black in America.
 Part revival tent, part Afro-futurist reeducation seminar, the work draws parallels between American racism and the Black Death of the Middle Ages in Europe.
 Over the course of the performance, the audience receives clandestine information on headphones from a secret organization unlocking the code of American racism: how it has spread like a pandemic for centuries, how it replicates and mutates, how it partners with institutional power and with death.
 At its core, Project Black Plague asks the audience to confront this pandemic of Black death in America, and to plumb its meaning, both scientifically and spiritually.